freedomofpress/securedrop-docs/docs/admin/workstation_reference/backup.rst

 Backup and restore
 ==================

 ..
-TODO possibly need distinct backup and restore instructions for Qubes-based Admin and *Journalist Workstation*s?
+TODO possibly need distinct backup and restore instructions for Qubes-based Admin and  Workstations?
 Possibly not?

 Qubes OS has a `backup utility <https://www.qubes-os.org/doc/backup-restore/>`_ that allows for backup and restoration of user-specified VMs and templates.